ATNoName/Brainy_Blobs/README.md

 - There is 1 base space at a random position on the board for each player in the game.
 - Every turn, each player's base space is given an income of blobs, and each player can move an amount of their blobs on a space to the direction up, down, left, or right.
 - If the space moved into is owned by the player, the blobs are added to that space.
-- Every time a blob or a group of blobs is moved by a player a space not owned by the player or in the visual output "coloured by the player", the blob expends itself to conquer the space or "colour it", and change the owner to the player.
+- Every time a blob or a group of blobs is moved by a player a space not owned by the player, the blob expends itself to conquer the space, and change the owner to the player.
 - If a base space is conquered by a player, it is changed back to a normal space.
 - Whenever a blob or a group of blob meet an opposing blob either by moving towards each other or meeting at a space, each blob expends itself to take out an opposing.
 In the case of 3 opposing blob moving to a space, then each blob expend itself to take out each other, same with 4 or 5.
 What this effectively means the highest blob group in the collision wins.
 - When blobs (that are the same owner) "surround" (read as occupy neighbouring space) another group of blobs, that group of blob is wiped out and conquered by the surrounding blobs.

 The goal of the game is to conquer enemy base by moving a group of blobs into that space.
 This will eliminate the player and remove everything owner by the deleted player.

+The visual output of the game shows the board as a 2d grid of spaces, where circular spaces are normal spaces and square spaces are base spaces.
+The colour of each space denoted the player it belongs to.

 The simulation is designed into three phases: the learning phase, the test phase and the ending phase.